 Clients come to Arnie, aka “The Dealmaker,” when they have an opportunity or a problem with acquisition, development, operation, or management of office, retail, or residential real estate projects.
 He assists clients in undertaking due diligence, negotiating purchase and sales agreements for land and buildings as well as related contracts, negotiating leasing arrangements, structuring tax free exchanges and resolving disputes through mediation and in the courts.
 In addition, he helps clients resolve disputes involving high-end residential properties – be it a contract dispute, an adverse possession title claim or dealing with a construction contract.
 His focus is on helping the client formulate a cost-effective plan of action to achieve what they want.

 In commercial finance transactions, Arnie helps local and national banks and borrowers with every stage of the transaction – handling complex negotiations, structuring and obtaining financing, drafting and negotiating loan documents, working out loans, and recovering assets from delinquent borrowers.
-He also is experienced in SBA SBA 7(a), SBAExpress, and SBA 504 lending with a particular focus on dealing with troubled loans in workout and collection status.
+He also is experienced in SBA 7(a) and SBA 504 lending with a particular focus on dealing with troubled loans in workout and collection status.

-Arnie enjoys spending time in Martha’s Vineyard with his wife, whom he met when a client introduced them.
+Arnie enjoys spending time in Martha’s Vineyard with his wife and grandkids.

 - University of Miami School of Law (J.D., 1974)